thinkbanking to thinkmoney - and 8 other brand name changes

-You might have heard that the thinkbanking account has changed its name to the thinkmoney Personal Account.
+You might have heard that the thinkbanking account has changed its name to the thinkmoney Current Account.
 If you haven't heard - you can read the FAQs about it here.
 Don't worry, not much is changing except the name.

 It's got us thinking about some of the most successful brand-name changes throughout history.
 Change can sometimes be hard to handle - but for these companies it's all worked out for the best.

 In the USA, Opal Fruits were always called Starburst.
 We in Britain liked our Opal Fruits, however ("Opal Fruits, made to make your mouth water!").
 So when Mars announced in 1998 that it was having one name for its product across the world - Starburst - us Brits were a bit sceptical.
 The adverts implied that the name had been chosen at random by a chimpanzee who actually wanted a banana (well, at least it's better than some of the other options, like 'Jungle Drops' and 'Chimpy Chompies').

 It does seem that the chimp was right, however.
 Today, Starburst brings in £83 million annually - and they're still pretty tasty.